-The Prophet (peace and blessings be upon him) said: Allah will ask every caretaker about the people under his care, and the man will be asked about the people of his household”(Nasa’i & Abu Daud).
+The Prophet (peace and blessings be upon him) said: Allah will ask every caretaker about the people under his care, and the man will be asked about the people of his household.”(Nasa’i & Abu Daud).

-Ali bin Abi Talib advised to play with children when they are below the age of seven, to teach them between the ages of seven and fourteen, and after-so to befriend them.
-Be Aware of Children’s Age & Level of Maturity
+Ali bin Abi Talib advised playing with children when they are below the age of seven, teaching them between the ages of seven and fourteen, and then befriending them.
+Be aware of children’s age and level of maturity.

-Teaching a three year old to help with house chores or to memorize the Qur’an on a structured basis, may not be as effective as having an eight year old follow a daily schedule.
+Teaching a three-year-old to help with house chores or to memorise the Qur’an on a structured basis may not be as effective as having an eight-year-old follow a daily schedule.

-Children who are pushed too early – and too harshly – may end up with a rebellious streak when they feel the teachings of Islam were not accompanied with proper reasoning or understanding.
+Children who are pushed too early and too harshly may end up with a rebellious streak when they feel the teachings of Islam are not accompanied by proper reasoning or understanding.

 And while all this is going on, parents also need to be vigilant about their children’s interests and strengths.

 If children are interested in horses or animals in general, it’s important to remind them of Allah’s generosity in providing such beasts as comrades to humans during our transitional stay on earth.

-Build a Mutual Trust between Parent and Child
+Build a mutual trust between parent and child.

 It is not sufficient for a child to be dominated by dictatorial parents who sideline the feelings, interests, and strengths of their children for their own visions of the family.

-The Universe only revolves around Allah, and it is important for families to acknowledge that lest they fall waylay and put worldly interests ahead of their religion.
+The universe only revolves around Allah, and it is important for families to acknowledge that lest they fall waylay and put worldly interests ahead of their religion.

-The Prophet (peace and blessings be upon him) replied, “The one who has no compassion will not be treated mercifully” (Bukhari & Tirmidhi).
+The Prophet (PBUH) replied, “The one who has no compassion will not be treated mercifully” (Bukhari & Tirmidhi).

-“The best gift to children from parents is their correct training” (Tirmidhi).
+“The best gift to children from parents is their correct training.”
+(Tirmidhi).

 At the end of the day, it is important for parents to be reminded to protect their families.
-Always Act as Protectors over the Family
+Always act as protectors of the family.

-At the same time however, it is important to teach children about Islam in a way that they can relate to, in moderation, and in the same way Prophet Muhammad (peace and blessings be upon him) would do it, with kindness and gentility.
+At the same time, however, it is important to teach children about Islam in a way that they can relate to, in moderation, and in the same way Prophet Muhammad (peace and blessings be upon him) would do it, with kindness and gentility.

-There is no point coercing a child to fast or to give in charity, so much so, he or she grows up disliking things that are good for him or her.
+There is no point coercing a child to fast or to give in charity; so much so, he or she grows up disliking things that are good for him or her.

 “O you who believe!
-Ward off yourselves and your families against a Fire (Hell) whose fuel is men and stones, over which are (appointed) angels stern (and) severe, who disobey not, (from executing) the commands they receive from Allah, but do that which they are commanded” (Tahrim: 6).
+Ward off yourselves and your families against a fire (Hell) whose fuel is men and stones, over which are (appointed) angels stern (and) severe, who disobey not (from executing) the commands they receive from Allah, but do that which they are commanded” (Tahrim: 6).